Nesthy Petecio

 Nesthy Alcayde Petecio (born April 11, 1992) is a Filipino amateur boxer.
-She won a silver medal in the inaugural women's featherweight event at the 2020 Summer Olympics, becoming the first Filipino woman to win an Olympic medal in boxing.
+She won a silver medal in the inaugural women's featherweight event at the 2020 Summer Olympics, becoming the first Filipino woman to win an Olympic medal in boxing, and won a bronze medal in the women's flyweight event at the 2024 Summer Olympics.
 She also won a silver medal at the 2014 World Championships and gold at the 2019 edition.

+With two Olympic medals, Petecio is the first Filipino boxer to win multiple medals in the Olympic Games.

 Early life and education

-Nesthy Petecio was born in Santa Cruz, Davao del Sur to parents Teodoro and Prescilla Petecio.
+Petecio was born in Santa Cruz, Davao del Sur to parents Teodoro Petecio and Prescilla Alcayde.
 Petecio came from a poor family; her father was a farmer while her mother is a housewife.
-At a young age, Nesthy and her siblings had to aid their parents in the farm to earn a living.
+At a young age, Petecio and her siblings had to aid their parents in the farm to earn a living.
 She recalled selling manure as fertilizer just to earn money.
-According to Petecio, boxing paved way for her to be able to attend college in Rizal Technological University in spite of financial problems and considers it her "way out of poverty."
+According to Petecio, boxing paved the way for her to attend Rizal Technological University for higher education despite financial problems, and she considers it her "way out of poverty."
+In 2019, she graduated with an associate degree from the University of Baguio's School of International Hospitality and Tourism Management.

 Amateur career

 Early years

-Nesthy Petecio and her siblings were taught boxing as a means of self-defense.
+Petecio and her siblings were taught boxing as a means of self-defense.
 Petecio and her siblings went on to join inter-barangay boxing competitions to help their family financially.

 Petecio had a big break in her boxing career at age 11, when she joined a boxing match at the Araw ng Davao in Rizal Park, Davao City.
 Although competitions were usually arranged by gender, Petecio's opponent was male with a bigger build and more experience than herself.
 However she was able to win the match, which drew the attention of Celestino Rebamonte who in turn endorsed her to the Philippine women's team coach Roel Velasco.
 She was then able to compete at the 2007 Smart National Youth and Women’s Open Boxing Championships in Cagayan de Oro where she won gold.
 As a result she earned her a berth in the national boxing team.